-Pour into a bowl and add chopped onion, egg, crayfish, salt and seasoning cube.
+Pour into a bowl and add chopped onion, egg, crayfish, salt and seasoning cube (if you're using).

-Mix in a circular form to incorporate air into the mixture.
+Mix in a circular form to incorporate air into the mixture or you a mixer.

-TIP: Put water in a small cup/bowl drop like a peas size mixture into water, if it floats that's what you want.
+TIP: Put water in a small cup/bowl drop like a peas size mixture into water, if it floats it is ready to be used.

 Place a frying pan or skillet and add enough oil to fry into the pan.
 Let it get hot to about 360 degrees F but smoking hot.

 TIP: You can drop small batter to test the hotness of the oil.
 If it's too hot immediately you drop the mixture it will turn dark and it won't cook inside.